 Jerez de la Frontera is the city of flamenco, Sherry wine, Andalusian horses, and well-preserved Andalusian culture and traditions.
 Jerez is the heart of Andalusia.

 Touring bodegas and tasting Andalusian wines with some toothsome Andalusian tapas in Jerez de la Frontera is one of the best things to do in Andalusia.

 People who are short on time, usually choose a combo tour of visiting Jerez and Cadiz: Cadiz and Jerez de la Frontera Day Trip From Seville or Jerez, Cádiz, and Andalusian Horses From Seville.

 THE BEST TIME TO VISIT SEVILLE

-The best months to travel to Seville are the spring months (March, April, May) and the autumn months (September, October, November).
+The best months to travel to Seville are the spring months (March, April, and May) and the autumn months (September, October, and November).